joncampbell123/dosbox-x/README.md

 With the eventual goal of being a complete emulation package that covers all pre-2000 DOS and Windows 9x based hardware scenarios, we are making efforts to ensure that the vast majority of DOS games and applications will run in DOSBox-X, and these include both text-mode and graphical-mode DOS programs.
 Microsoft Windows versions that are largely DOS-based (such as Windows 3.x and 9x) are officially supported by DOSBox-X as well.
 Note that certain config settings may need to be changed from the default ones for some of these programs to work smoothly.

 DOSBox-X used to focus on the demoscene (especially anything prior to 1996) because that era of the MS-DOS scene tends to have all manner of weird hardware tricks, bugs, and speed-sensitive issues that make them the perfect kind of stuff to test emulation accuracy against, even more so than old DOS games.
 But without a doubt we are also making a lot of efforts to test DOSBox-X against other DOS games and applications, as well as PC-98 programs (most of them are games).

+We add new features and make other improvements in every new DOSBox-X version, so its compatibility with  DOS programs and games are also improving over time.
+If you have some issue with a specific DOS program or game, please feel free to post it in the [issue tracker](https://github.com/joncampbell123/dosbox-x/issues).

 Contributing to DOSBox-X